-It’s not a new concept anymore, but big data is currently very much in the spotlight – and this also in the world of traffic and transportation.
+It’s not a new concept anymore, but big data is currently very much in the spotlight – and this also in the world of traffic management.
 But what exactly is big data?
 What uses does it have currently?
 And what possibilities are there for the near future?

 Working with big data can be best described as working with very large data files deriving from several data sources.
 The rapid succession of data streams is also an important element.
 It can be summarized as volume, variety, velocity.
 How big data files must be to qualify as ‘big’ has not been defined precisely and differs per field.
 Gigabytes are seen as big in some areas, while in other domains it’s more about petabytes (1,000 terabytes).
 As long as processors continue to become bigger and memory capacity cheaper, the notion of ‘big’ will continue to evolve within each domain.

 Working with big data files is nothing new in our field.
 The traffic signaling system MTM was developed in the 1970s, for instance, and was widely rolled out beginning in 1988.
 Since then it has been processing large volumes of measurement data on a 24/7 basis.
 Nevertheless we have only recently begun to speak about ‘big data in traffic and transportation’.
 This isn’t only due to the hype that surrounds the concept.
 It’s a fact that new mining techniques and faster processors have created more volume, more variety and more velocity.
 The data we are collecting is also more easily available.
 To give just one example: the Dutch National Data Warehouse for Traffic Information (NDW) processes and collects some 216 million details per day – and all of this information is freely available to interested parties.
 Another factor is that the number of possible applications has grown.
 In the past, a lot of data was only interesting to traffic control center staff, but nowadays data streams find their way to (commercial) apps, apps geared to logistical companies, and road users much more easily.

 The first big data applications…